deepesdl/deepesdl-doc/docs/guide/user-guide.md

 ### Cube generation recipe

-The cube generation recipe ensures, that an existing dataset provided by DeepESDL can be reproduced by following the recipe.
+The cube generation recipe ensures, that an existing dataset provided by DeepESDL can be reproduced by following the documented steps and specifications.
 Here we describe the recipe structure of the provided datasets within DeepESDL.

 Each predefined DeepESDL data cube is fully described in a transparent and